We live in a data-driven age.

 As a relationship advances, the entire customer journey remains perfectly intact.
 Nothing gets lost along the way, and there’s no time wasted building pivot tables for reports.
 Everything feeds into a customer data management system that’s already been tested by tens of thousands of customers who have gone before you.
 (Of course, you can always customize your CRM to your exact needs, if necessary.)

-Best practices for keeping data clean & organized in your CRM
+Best practices for keeping customer data clean and organized

 Stay focused on adoption